RichBurman/highlands_project5/README.md

  #### user_payment app

  - When I was having trouble trying to get Stripe payments to work, as explained in my solved bugs, I tried to use Stripe Checkout.
 I created a new app which is user_payment, which is still included in the code.
-If I delete this app and trying to remove all the links to it, it would prevent the website for loading and give various different errors.
+If I delete this app and trying to remove all the links to it, it would prevent the website loading and give various different errors.
 I had to go back to previous commit messages to have the user_payment app back and then the website/project would load.
 I want to remove the app as it isn't used, to my knowledge on the page.

  #### Database